theshyhat/hackerfrogs/walkthroughs/hackmyvm/hmv_labs/venus/03_sophia.md

+# Target user
-Target user: angela
+angela
+# Method of solve
-Method of solve: search for a certain filename using the find command Key command: find / -name whereismypazz.txt 2>/dev/null
+search for a certain filename using the find command
+# Key command
+find / -name whereismypazz.txt 2>/dev/null